 Having difficulties for sharing is part of every kid’s developmental process.
 In fact, the word “mine” is one of the first words to come out of a toddler’s mouth.
-During your kid’s second and third year, he will experience going from oneness to separateness, so you’ll start noticing comments like “This is mine!”, “I can do it myself”, etc. This is due to his growing awareness.
+During your kid’s second and third year, he will experience going from oneness to separateness, so you’ll start noticing comments like “This is mine!”, “I can do it myself”, etc. This is due to his growing self-awareness.
 So, don’t worry, there are a lot of ways you can help your child understand the concept of sharing.
 Keep reading to learn more!

 Sharing is caring?

-Sharing is a fundamental skill; it is how we keep our friendships, play and work well with others.
-This action teaches about compromise, fairness and, most importantly, gratitude.
+Sharing is a fundamental skill; it is how we keep our friendships, play, and work well with others.
+This action teaches about compromise, fairness, and, most importantly, gratitude.
 “Thank you for sharing your truck with me.
 Do you want to play with my teddy bear?”.
 Sharing teaches children that gratitude reciprocates.
 If we give to others, we will receive in return.
 Gratitude is the best policy.
 Sharing also teaches us about negotiation and coping with disappointment, two vital skills in life.

 A little background

 After your baby is born, he starts experiencing the foundation of compassion.
 Hearing another baby cry or feel the stress of the people that surround him causes your little one to become distressed.
 Even though he can’t say it, he feels what the other baby is feeling.
 So, your baby perceives and experiments compassion and precursors of empathy since he is very little.
-Until, at 18 months old, he becomes aware that other people have feelings different from his own.
+Until, at 18 months old, he becomes aware that other people have feelings that are different from his own.
 Sharing implies empathy and, even though your child won’t experience true empathy until he is 6 years old, he will start developing and showing signs of it very early in life.

 Your toddler will become attached to things as well as people.
-You might notice that your child has trouble sharing his favorite teddy bear or even his least favorite toy.
+You might notice that he has trouble sharing his favorite teddy bear or even his least favorite toy.
 Studies reveal that children who received secured attachment parenting during the first two years are more likely to share in the years to come.
 Why is this?
 When you have a strong secure relationship with your child, he knows he can count on you for emotional and physical support.
 This makes him more likely to sympathize and offer help to others too.
 This also helps him become less attached to material things.

 Monkey see, monkey do!

 Since he is little, your child perceives what his parents and family members are doing.
 Children who are raised in the receiving end of a generosity model are more likely to follow that same dynamic with others.
-If your little one sees you sharing and being affectionate with other person, he’ll imitate this behavior with the people around him.
+If your little one sees you sharing and being affectionate with another person, he’ll imitate this behavior with the people around him.

 More of the positive, less of the negative

 Toddlers do a lot of “mockup sharing”-showing an object to people and letting them use it without actually letting go.
 This is a big step towards sharing.
 Praise your son by saying things like “That’s so nice of you, thank you for showing your car to aunt Lily”.
 It’s better to use positive reinforcements and be generous, than punish and take things away.
 If your child doesn’t feel like sharing, don’t punish him for it; he is just acting his age and learning the process.
-Better, praise his efforts and, little by little, he’ll soak in the positive reinforcements and feel good repeating the actions that make others so happy.
+Better, praise his efforts and, little by little, he’ll soak in the positive reinforcements and feel good repeating the actions that make others happy.
 Soon enough, sharing will come second nature for him.

-What can you do to Introduce and practice the concept of sharing?
+What can you do to introduce and practice the concept of sharing?

 - Be affectionate with your child and all family members: expressing affection is a form of showing you care for the other person.

-- Practice back and forth playing: “your turn, my turn”, “Here’s the red playdough, can I have some of the blue?”.
+- Practice back and forth playing: “Your turn, my turn”, “Here’s the red play-dough, can I have some of the blue?”.

 - Share with him and your spouse in everyday situations: “I made popcorn, do you want some?”, “We made room for you, come sit with us”.

-- Give him some blocks or toys and ask him to share them with the people in the room and hand them out.
-“Give one to daddy and one to mommy.”
+- Give him some blocks or toys and ask him to share them with the people in the room and hand them out: “Give one to daddy and one to mommy.”
 Do the same exercise yourself.

 - Role play with puppets: this is great way for your child to explore other peoples’ feelings.